-VP Biden’s Son Spent $120K On Hookers & Drugs And Dating Dead Brother’s Widow
+VP Biden’s Son Spent $120K On Hookers & Drugs, Is Dating Dead Brother’s Widow

 Joe Biden’s son was accused of spending more than $120,000 on prostitutes and drugs to support his secret life amid his nasty divorce.

-According to Radar Online, Hunter is now dating his brother Beau’s widowed wife Hallie.
-Hunter and his wife Kathleen separated in 2015.
+According to Radar Online, Hunter is now dating his brother, Beau’s, widowed wife, Hallie.
+Hunter and his wife, Kathleen, separated in 2015.
 She finally filed divorce papers on February 23.

 Court papers revealed that Hunter Biden spent $122,000 in just a few months.